cbarrick/CircularBuffer/README.md

 ### CircularBuffer#read([n], [encoding])

 Consumes the first `n` bytes of the buffer.
+If the result would be decoded, partial characters are not read.

 #### Arguments
 - `n` *(Number)*: The maximum number of bytes to retrieve.
 Defaults to `Infinity`.